Click the Options | Processing Settings menu and click on the Triggering tab or click the trigger toolbar button.

 Trigger Delay/Type: can be used to adjust the acquisition window within the FFT block.
 Pre-delay will move the trigger point to the right, post-delay to the left.
 If the delay is set to zero, the trigger point is positioned at the start of the FFT data block.
 The delay value can be specified in milliseconds or as a percent of the FFT size.

 Prompt User to Accept/Reject Trigger Waveform - if enabled the trigger waveform will be displayed and the user will be prompted to accept or reject the trigger event from being included in the spectral average.
 This is helpful for impact hammer testing to exclude double strkes from the measurement.
+The smoothing window will be applied to the displayed waveform.

 Start signal generator on initial trigger event - this will delay the start of the signal generator until the first trigger event is detected.
 The signal generator utility must be open when the analyzer is started for this option to take effect.
 Please note that due to operating system latencies the exact time between the trigger event and the start of the generator cannot be precisely controlled.